 It’s important to consider your responsibilities under the relevant data protection legislation.

 In accordance with GDPR you must provide details on how you will use any personal data collected.
-This can be done by adding a link to a Privacy Notice in your terms and condistions, or by providing clear contact details so ticket purchasers can get in touch with any questions.
+This can be done by adding a link to a Privacy Notice in your terms and conditions, or by providing clear contact details so ticket purchasers can get in touch with any questions.

 You can find more information about GDPR compliance from the Information Commissioner’s Office: https://ico.org.uk/for-organisations/guide-to-data-protection/

-Adding in your own Terms & Conditions
+Adding in your own Terms & Conditions on an individual event

 Each event can have a different set of terms and conditions.
 You may decide to keep yours short or provide a link to your website that states them in full.